bill-hoerr/automotive-dealer-tracking/scripts/gubagoo/README.md

 });
 ```

-### Segment Integration
-The script automatically tracks Segment events if present on the page.

 ## 🤝 Contributing

 Found a bug or have an improvement?
 Open an issue or submit a pull request!